 Audit area

-Prioritize the first buildable proof and the staged path from audit into launch-ready capability.
+Prioritize the first buildable validation and the staged path from audit into launch-ready capability.

 Audit output